MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/finance-how-report-vat.md

 4. To validate and prepare the report for submission, choose the **Release** action.

     >  [!NOTE]
 >   [!INCLUDE[d365fin](includes/d365fin_md.md)] validates whether the report is set up correctly.
 If the validation fails, the errors display under **Errors and Warnings** so that you know what to fix.
-Typically, if the message is about a missing setting in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can click the message to open the page that contains the information to correct.
+Typically, if the message is about a missing setting in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can choose the message to open the page that contains the information to correct.
 5. To submit the report, choose the **Submit** action.

 After you submit the report, [!INCLUDE[d365fin](includes/d365fin_md.md)] monitors the service and keeps a record of your communications.
 The **Status** field indicates where the report is in the process.
 For example, when the authorities process your report, the status of the report changes to **Succeeded**.
 If the tax authority found mistakes in the report you submitted, the status of the report will be **Failed**.
 You can view the errors under **Errors and Warnings**, correct them, and then submit the report again.
 To view a list of all your EC Sales List reports, go to the **EC Sales List Reports** page.